Italian Democratic Socialist Party: Decline and re-foundation

 The PSDI was involved in the corruption scandals known as Tangentopoli and almost disappeared from the political scene.
 The 1994 Italian general election resulted in an almost overnight decline of the Pentapartito coalition parties and the rise of Silvio Berlusconi-led Forza Italia, which absorbed many PSDI voters.
 In January 1995, Gian Franco Schietroma was elected national secretary of the party replacing Enrico Ferri, who wanted to join the centre-right Pole of Freedoms.
-The followers of Ferri left and established the European Liberal Social Democracy and joined the centre-right Christian Democratic Centre (CDC).
+The followers of Ferri left and established the European Liberal Social Democracy and joined the centre-right Christian Democratic Centre (CCD).

 In 1998, the party, led by Schietroma, finally merged with the Italian Socialists, one of the successor parties of the PSI, to form the Italian Democratic Socialists.
 By then, most members and voters of the party have joined other parties: Forza Italia (as Carlo Vizzini, party leader in 1992–1993), the CDC (as Ferri, party leader in 1993–1995), and The Democrats (as Franco Bruno).
 The party was re-established in 2004 with the same name, Italian Democratic Socialist Party, as the continuation of the party of Saragat, so that the new PSDI numbers its congresses in perfect continuity with the late PSDI.

 Popular support

 The PSDI had its best result at its first appearance in the 1948 Italian general election, when it gained 7.1% of the vote.
 In that occasion, the party was successful in stealing many votes from the PSI, which was damaged by the split as well as by the alliance with the PCI in the Popular Democratic Front.
 The PSDI found its heartlands in Northern Italy: 12.9% in the Province of Turin, 11.9% in Cuneo, 10.6% in Milan, 13.9% in Sondrio, 12.6% in Treviso, 15.9% in Belluno, and 14.9% in Udine.

 Starting in the 1953 Italian general election, the party's support was around 4–5%, with the sole exception of the 1963 Italian general election, when it gained 6.1%.
 In the 1992 Italian general election, the last before Tangentopoli, the PSDI won 2.7%.
 The party maintained for decades its strongholds in the North-West and North-East; since the 1960s, it started to gain support in Southern Italy.
-By the 1987 Italian general election, the party's strongholds had moved South, especially Apulia, Campania, Basilicata, Calabria, and Sicily, similarly to what also the other parties of Pentapartito (DC, PCI, PRI, and PLI) were experiencing.
+By the 1987 Italian general election, the party's strongholds had moved South, especially Apulia, Campania, Basilicata, Calabria, and Sicily, similarly to what also the other parties of Pentapartito (DC, PSI, PRI, and PLI) were experiencing.
 This was partly due to the growth of regionalist parties in the North, which were united in Lega Nord starting in 1991.
-After Tangentopoli, Mani pulite, and subsequent political crisis, the PSDI almost disappeared electorally; it retained some support locally in the South, especially in Apulia.
+After Tangentopoli, Mani pulite, and subsequent political crisis, the PSDI almost disappeared electorally.

 The electoral results of PSDI in general (Chamber of Deputies) and European Parliament elections since 1948 are shown in the chart above.